NeuroJSON/jmesh/JMesh_specification.md

 surface patch, or a solid element) of the parent object.

 It can take one of 3 values
-* if it is a single numerical value, the tag is uniform across all entries of the parent object
+* if it is a single numerical value, the size is uniform across all entries of the parent object
 * if it is an N-by-1 or 1-by-N vector with N matching the length of the entries in the parent object, it defines the size for each entry of the parent object.